jeffreykegler/old_kollos/notes/misc/leo2.md

 You pose this question at the end of your right recursion tutorial, and I think it can be answered, "yes".
 With Leo's optimization,
-Earley's can be made linear for every unambiguous grammar which is free of ummarked middle recursions.
-(Writing a grammar with unmarked middle recursions which is still unambiguous is not easy to do, but Leo's 1991 shows how to do it.)

 The advantage here can be seen in another of your excellent writeups -- [the one motivating Earley parsing] (http://loup-vaillant.fr/tutorials/earley-parsing/what-and-why).
-It allows much
-stronger claims to be made for Earley parsing: if an LALR parser like yacc or bison can parse it, a Leo parser can parse it in linear time.
+Leo's optimization would have allowed you to make much stronger claims for Earley parsing:

++ If a yacc or bison
+    can parse a grammar in linear time, a Leo parser can parse it in linear time.
-(Bison can also switch to GLR, but GLR is not linear.)
-Beyond LALR, Leo's parser parses LR(1) grammars in linear time.
-In fact, Leo's parser parses LR(k) grammars in linaer time for every constant value of k.

-It is genuinely difficult to write an unambiguous grammar which is *not* linear for Leo's algorithm.
-You're unlikely to do it without trying, and it is easy to avoid doing it -- just stay unambiguous, and be careful about unmarked middle recursion.
-(Actually ambiguous grammars are also linear, as long as you keep the ambiguity bounded.)
+* Many grammars which
+    yacc and bison cannot parse in linear time, a Leo parser can.

+* With practice, it's straightforward, in practical cases, to determine if a grammar is linear for a Leo parser.
+    Most users write Leo-linear grammars without thinking about it.
+    A Leo parser is linear if a grammar

+    + is free of ambiguous right recursions;

+    + is free of unmarked middle recursions; and

+    + is unambiguous, or has bounded ambiguity.

+    None of these are things a grammar writer usually wants to do.

+By contrast GLR is worst-case exponential, is non-linear for many more grammars, and requires the user to analyze the behavior of LR(1) states.

-This opens the way to new techniques.
+Because the Leo parser is linear for a vast class of grammars, and is predictably so, the way opens up to powerful new techniques.
 For example, you can now do true "higher order languages" -- languages which write languages.
-This is more useful than it might sound -- for example, you can specify a set of rules, with precedence and association, as they do in textbooks and standards, and automatically transform it into a language which you can reasonably expect to be parsed in linear time.
+This is more useful than it might sound -- for example, you can specify a set of rules, with precedence and association, as they do in textbooks and standards, and programmatically transform it into a language which you can reasonably expect to be parsed in linear time.
+(Marpa::R2's DSL actually does this.)

 ## Working on one Earley set at at time

-Not directly related to the questions about Leo parsing, but very much useful for efficient implementation is another change -- rearranging the Earley parse engine so that, instead of working on two Earley sets at a time, it works on only one.
+Not directly related to the questions about Leo parsing, but very useful for efficient implementation, is another change -- rearranging the Earley parse engine so that, instead of working on two Earley sets at a time, it works on only one.